The Burden of Sri Lanka’s Democracy Rattling its Vibrant Tourism Sector

 Tourism is a major economic activity for Sri Lanka that has exponentially grown since 1970.
 With annual visits by the travel community in 2017 reaching 2,116,407, tourism is among the major earners for the country.

 However, recent revelations on the country’s democracy brought about by a presidential coup threatens and to some extent, has affected the movement of travel communities to the country.
 The President, Maithripala Sirisena overstepped his constitutional limits when he sacked the sitting Prime Minister, dissolved cabinet, suspended parliament and announced snap elections scheduled for January 5, 2019.

-For a country that tanks itself as a tourist attraction destination, the political situation surely remains uncertain after events beginning with the sacking of Ranil Wickremesinghe, the Prime Minister, unraveled.
+For a country like Sri Lanka that tanks itself as a tourist attraction destination, the political situation surely remains uncertain after events beginning with the sacking of Ranil Wickremesinghe, the Prime Minister, unraveled.

 Meanwhile, the President is working with a former enemy, now an ally, Mahinda Rajapaksa to succeed Ranil Wickremesinghe.
 Mahinda has been accused before by the President for war crimes during the Island’s civil war as well as blamed for the country’s piling debt.
 The President had turned on him in the 2015 elections which surprises many as to why the two would team up again.